 5. Newport Mansions

 One of the best things to do in Newport, RI, is touring the Newport Mansions!
-Newport is home to dozens of historic mansions dating back to the Gilded Age in the 1800s.
-Many of these mansions are owned by The Preservation Society of Newport County and are available to tour.
+Newport is home to dozens of historical mansions dating back to the Gilded Age in the 1800s.
+The Preservation Society of Newport County owns many of these mansions, and they are available to tour.

 We were very interested in touring this home because we had just visited The Biltmore in Asheville, NC, another historic home built by the Vanderbilt family, so we wanted to compare the two.